PM Modi personifies true essence of democracy: Jitendra Singh | Politics

 PM Modi personifies true essence of democracy: Jitendra Singh

-Prime Minister Narendra Modi personifies the true essence of democracy, wherein a common man can rise to the highest echelons on the basis of sheer merit and peoples support, Union Minister Jitendra Singh said on Sunday.Addressing a meeting at Majalta in his home constituency of Udhampur, the minister of state in the Prime Ministers Office said Modis rise to the position of the prime minister has restored the faith of common people in the countrys democracy.
+Union Minister Jitendra Singh on Sunday said that Prime Minister Narendra Modi personifies the true essence of democracy, wherein a common man from a humble background can rise to the highest echelons on the basis of sheer merit and people's popular support.

 - Country: